Theresa May: Same-sex relationships

 In 1998, May voted against lowering the age of consent for homosexual acts.
 May was also a supporter of Section 28, calling a failed repeal in 2000 to be "a victory for commonsense".
 She was absent for the vote when it was successfully repealed in 2003.
 She also voted against the Adoption and Children Act 2002 that allowed same-sex couples to adopt.

 Beginning in 2012, however, May expressed support for the introduction of same-sex marriage by recording a video for the Out4Marriage campaign, in which she stated "I believe if two people care for each other, if they love each other, if they want to commit to each other... then they should be able to get married and marriage should be for everyone".
 In May 2013, May voted in favour of the Marriage (Same Sex Couples) Bill, which legalised same-sex marriage in England and Wales.
-In 2017, May apologized for her past votes while taking credit for helping advance LGBT rights within her party.
+In 2017, May apologised for her past votes while taking credit for helping advance LGBT rights within her party.

-Post-premiership
+Post-premiership (2019–present)

 After leaving 10 Downing Street, May took her place on the backbenches, remaining an MP to "devote her full time" to her constituency of Maidenhead, Berkshire.
 In the 2019 general election she was re-elected as the constituency's MP.

-On 30 September 2019, May divulged, at the Henley Literary Festival in Oxfordshire, that she was "thinking about writing a book", saying "It has been suggested to me that people involved in significant events should write about them so historians can look back and see what those who were at the centre of events were thinking, why they took decisions and so forth".
-When interviewed, she admitted that she had not read her predecessor David Cameron's memoir For the Record.
-She also said she had "no regrets" over her political career.

-In May 2020, May criticised the chief adviser to the prime minister Dominic Cummings when he broke lockdown rules during the COVID-19 pandemic.
+In May 2020, May criticised Dominic Cummings when he broke lockdown rules during the COVID-19 pandemic.
 She abstained in the vote on the second lockdown in Parliament.